defgsus/pector/README.md

 # pector
-simple python vector/matrix lib with focus on 3d geomety
+simple python vector/matrix lib with focus on 3d geometry

 Every once and then a programmer should learn a new language and reimplement old stuff using new paradigms.
 If just for the sake of fascination.